-We are all always going to be facing hurdles and overcoming hardships and personal battles throughout our lives.
+We are all always going to be facing hurdles and overcoming hardships throughout our lives.
 If you can get on board and accept this reality, things will get easier for you.
 You’ll be better prepared mentally to face the challenges that pop up in your life.

-And just because you’re accepting that there will be discomfort in your life doesn’t mean you’re being negative.
+Just because you’re accepting that there will be discomfort in your life doesn’t mean you’re being negative.
 Being positive doesn’t mean that you have to ignore all the bad things in your life.
-As I’ve already stated, often acknowledging these bad things is the first step towards overcoming them.
+It just means looking at them realistically and developing stubborn optimism toward the future.

 So maybe it’s time to begin forcing yourself to make small steps outside that comfort zone of yours.
 Feeling unsure?
 Take a look at this article: Is It Really Better to Step Out of Your Comfort Zone?

 4. Positivity and Gratitude Goes a Long Way

 You can’t get mad at yourself from going through and experiencing a rough spell.
 We all experience those tough times; it’s just the reality of living a life here on Earth.

 Instead of getting down on yourself when you’re thinking “I can’t do it anymore” and going to pout in a corner, think about how good it felt the last time you were successful at achieving one of your goals.
 Remember how happy that made you feel, or be thankful for what you’ve been able to achieve.

 So if you’re unhappy with where you are, move.
 You’re not rooted to the spot.
 Go write in a gratitude journal or do some mindfulness meditation to make space for some positivity in your mind.